-- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service. - 2.
-A Police submission was received no objection - 3.
+- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service.
+Development consent not required home business. - 2.
+A Police submission was not received - 3.
 No public submissions were received relating to any matters with the application. - 4.
-The licensed premises will be a commercial office where sales invoices are processed on-line.
+The licensed premises will be a home office where sales invoices are processed online.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.